cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 * **Assertion Shuffling**.
 Reordering of source-level lemmas or methods is a common practice when developing verified software.
-Such reordering roughly corresponds to shuffling the order of commands in the generated SMT query.
-Specifically, SMT queries introduce constraints using the `assert` command.
-Shuffling the order in which the constraints are declared guarantees syntactic isomorphism.
+Such reordering roughly corresponds to shuffling the commands in the SMT query.
+Since an SMT query is a conjunction of assertions, the assertion order does not impact query semantics.
+Further, shuffling the assertions guarantees syntactic isomorphism.
-Further, the order in which the constraint is introduced does not change the query’s semantics.

 * **Symbol Renaming**.
 It is common to rename source-level methods, types, or variables, which roughly corresponds to